mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     Gives you the tool options in the toolbar, next to the brush settings.
 You can open it with :kbd:`\\`.

 Switch Control/Alt Selection Modifiers
     This switches the function of the :kbd:`Ctrl` and :kbd:`Alt` buttons when modifying selections.
-Useful for those used to Gimp instead of Photoshop, or Lefties without a right-::kbd:`Alt` key on their keyboard.
+Useful for those used to Gimp instead of Photoshop, or Lefties without a right-:kbd:`Alt` key on their keyboard.

 Enable Touchpainting
     This allows finger painting with capacitive screens.
 Some devices have both capacitive touch and a stylus, and then this can interfere.
 In that case, just toggle this.